Furvur/launchy-site/legal/privacy.md

 Your information, including Personal Data, may be transferred to – and maintained on – computers located outside of your state, province, country or other governmental jurisdiction where the data protection laws may differ from those of your jurisdiction.

-If you are located outside United States and choose to provide information to us, please note that we transfer the data, including Personal Data, to United States and process it there.
+If you are located outside Canada and choose to provide information to us, please note that we transfer the data, including Personal Data, to Canada and process it there.

 Your consent to this Privacy Policy followed by your submission of such information represents your agreement to that transfer.